daavelino/pwd-strength/README.md

 # pwd-length
-A simple Javascript visualization of useful password strength metrics and the effort require to break it via bruteforce.
+A simple Javascript visualization of password strengthness and the required effort to break it via simple bruteforce.